bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 Whoever decides to trail Taren Mohr can make a stealth roll to remain unseen and tail them.
 A stealth roll of 12 will allow a success.
 Taren is an honest herbalist and told the party legitimate information, this lead proves to be cold.

 ## Checking in on the Loon home
 Whoever decides to make their way under cover of night to the Loon home will find a home that looks quaint enough.
-An inspection of 12 will reveal that the home looks as if someone left expediently, An inspection of 15 plus will reveal a small letter "I "
+An inspection of 12 will reveal that the home looks as if someone left expediently, An inspection of 15 plus will reveal a small letter "I hope this letter finds you well.
+Meeting you proved to be most opportune.
+I can't thank you enough for such an amazing night of merriment and conversation, and thank you for letting me into your trust.
+I will make my way soon from "